RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties: Abstract

 \section{Abstract}

-Relational program logics are used to prove that a desired relationship holds between the execution of multiple programs.
-Existing relational program logics have focused on verifying that \emph{all} runs of a collection of programs do not fall outside a desired set of behaviors.
-Several important relational properties, including refinement and noninterference, do not fit into this category, as they require the \emph{existence} of specific desirable executions.
-This paper presents \rhle{}, a logic for verifying a class of relational properties which we term \AEH{} properties. \AEH{} properties assert that for all executions of a collection of programs, there exist executions of another set of programs exhibiting some intended behavior.
-Importantly, \rhle{} can reason modularly about programs which make library calls, ensuring that \AEH{} properties are preserved when the programs are linked with any valid implementation of the library.
-To achieve this, we develop a novel form of function specification that requires the existence of certain behaviors in valid implementations.
-We have built a tool based on \rhle{} which we use to verify a diverse set of relational properties drawn from the literature, including refinement and generalized noninterference.
+Hoare-style program logics are a popular and effective technique for software verification.
+Relational program logics are an instance of this approach that enables reasoning about relationships between the execution of two or more programs.
+Existing relational program logics have focused on verifying that \emph{all} runs of a collection of programs do not violate a specified relational behavior.
+Several important relational properties, including refinement and noninterference, do not fit into this category, as they also mandate the \emph{existence} of specific desirable executions.
+This paper presents \rhle{}, a logic for verifying these sorts of relational \AEH{} properties.
+Key to our approach is a novel form of function specification that employs a variant of ghost variables to ensure that valid implementations exhibit certain behaviors.
+We have used a program verifier based on \rhle{} to verify a diverse set of relational \AEH{} properties drawn from the literature.